Simple Fruit Salad

-When choosing your kiwi look for these attributes:
+When choosing your kiwi look for these characteristics:

 - A good kiwi will have a smooth outer skin that is not wrinkled.

 - The skin should also be evenly coloured and not discoloured.

 - When you squeeze a kiwi fruit it should not be overly soft but it should give a little; if it's too hard - it will be tart to taste.

 When you follow these three tips you should get a very sweet and enjoyable kiwi.
 When kiwi is added to a fruit salad they provide not only their unique sweetness but a great green color impact too.
 Remember we eat first with our eyes!

 Simple Fruit Salad with Blueberries